raizen74/Kaggle-NN/README.md

 # Kaggle-NN
-Working with production data, the goal is achieving the maximum binary cross-entropy using a Neural Network.
+Working with production data, the goal is achieving the minimum binary cross-entropy loss using a Neural Network.
 I used feature engineering+feature interaction+ANN to top the chart of ML kaggle competition.